dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Every great dream begins with a dreamer.
-Always remember, you have within you the strength, patience, and passion to reach for the stars and change the world.
+  The time is near at hand which must determine whether Americans are to be free men or slaves.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1371 days)
+## 🌟 Experiences (1372 days)

 ### 🧮 Programming languages